fistodul/nekretnine/README.md

   ### Import the database

   The database in use by the project is MariaDB which is cross compatible with MySQL, first the database for app should be created:

   ```
   mysql -u root -p -e "CREATE DATABASE nekretnine"
   ```

   Then the schema should be imported into the created database

   ```
   mysql -u root -p nekretnine < nekretnine.sql
   ```

   There is dummy data available in the repository with locations for the Niš, Serbia area.
 It can be imported like this:

   ```
   mysql -u root -p nekretnine < data.sql
   ```

   All of these commands will prompt for the password of the root user

   ### Running the app

-  The app can be started with a shell script that will automatically start the app in production mode and restart it should it crash
+  The app can be started with a shell script that will automatically start the app and restart it should it crash

   ```
   cd src && sh app.sh
   ```

-  alternatively, the app.js file can be ran directly directly with the NODE_ENV=production environment variable
+  alternatively, the app.js file can be ran directly directly with npm

   ```
-  NODE_ENV=production npm start
+  npm start
   ```
 </details>